Empire (Hardt and Negri book)

 Empire is a book by post-Marxist philosophers Michael Hardt and Antonio Negri.
 Written in the mid-1990s, it was published in 2000 and quickly sold beyond its expectations as an academic work.

+It is part of a trilogy which includes Multitude: War and Democracy in the Age of Empire (2004) and Commonwealth (2009).

 Summary

 In general, Hardt and Negri theorize an ongoing transition from a "modern" phenomenon of imperialism, centered on individual nation-states, to an emergent postmodern construct created among ruling powers which the authors call "Empire" (the capital letter is distinguishing), with different forms of warfare: